PoojaB26/FlutterBasicWidgets/README.md

 **OR** you can always copy the examples from here and try it out in your apps.

+## Support my work

+> You think I made your life easier?
+Make my life easier too if you really like my work. <br>
+> PayPal at paypal.me/PoojaBhaumik

 # Examples

 ## Text